 How do you know when your mattress needs to be replaced?

-There’s no set answer for how often you should replace your mattress, as it depends on a variety of factors including age, usage, and condition.
+There’s no set answer for how often you should replace your mattress, as it depends on various factors, including age, usage, and condition.
 However, there are some telltale signs that it might be time to retire your current bed and invest in a new one.

 Here are a few signs that your mattress may be nearing the end of its life: